CSC207-2022F-UofT/course-project-linkout/README.md

 filter out the users who have already been seen, and combine to a maximum of 40 users to recommend.
 After that, the app will display the users with the desired gender.

+#### Review usecase:
+>1.
+When two users liked each other, they can write reviews for each other
+>2.
+A review object contains: int rating, String comment, String writer (writer’s name), String receiver (receiver’s name), int id
+>3.
+Create a review: input writer’s name, receiver’s name, comment and rating
+>4.
+Delete a review: input the review’s id
+>5.
+Hide a review (VIP): input the review’s id (to be implemented later)

+#### Classes
+>ReviewController\
+>ReviewRequestModel
+ReviewInputBoundary\
+ReviewInteratcor\
+ReviewGateway
+ReviewGatewayImplementation
+ReviewOutputBoundary\
+ReviewPresenter\
+ReviewResponseModel

+#### How the code works
+>The add review’s flow goes like this: when the ReviewController takes in the input information from the screen, it then
+> constructs a ReviewRequestModel and puts all input information into the request model, it then calls ReviewInputBoundary
+> to add the review to the system.
+The ReviewInteratcor which implements ReviewInputBoundary will construct the review
+> object, call the ReviewGateway to save the review to the database, and call ReviewOutputBoundary to report the success
+> of adding the review, and the ReviewPresenter which implements the ReviewOutputBoundary will execute the implemented
+> method and return a ReviewResponseModel.

+>The delete review’s flow is basically the same.
+It’s just now a request model is not needed since the user only need to
+> input the review’s id to delete it.
 ### Design patterns:

 We have implemented the Factory design pattern for the User entity.